hirendaki-hx/PYTHON-projects-/README.md

 -Enter Room ID, Password, and Nickname.
 -Click Create Room (to make a new one) or Join Room (to enter an existing one).

+## 📝 License
+- This project is licensed under the MIT License - see the 'LICENSE' file for details.